Artisans Fear Future In Florence dying Of Tourism - UrduPoint

 Artisans Fear Future In Florence 'dying' Of Tourism

-Florence, (APP - UrduPoint / Pakistan Point News - 16th Feb, 2024) Goldsmith Tommaso Pestelli was evicted from his historic Florence workshop to make way for a luxury hotel, the umpteenth victim of a mass tourism critics say is ravaging the Italian city.
+Florence, (APP - UrduPoint / Pakistan Point News - 21st Feb, 2024) Goldsmith Tommaso Pestelli was evicted from his historic Florence workshop to make way for a luxury hotel, the umpteenth victim of mass tourism critics say is ravaging the Italian city.

 Calls for urgent action to protect the city centre, a UNESCO site, intensified last month after a museum director said "hit and run" tourism had transformed Florence into a "prostitute".